irkfap/irkfap.com/readme.md

 		gcloud app deploy app.yaml --project irkfap-com -v prod-1 --quiet gcloud app deploy back.yaml --project irkfap-com -v back-1 --no-promote --quiet

+This will deploy 2 versions (prod-1 and back-1) of the `default` service, `prod-1` will be auto-scaled,
+ `back-1` will have basic scaling configuration.

+Traffic split between versions should be configured [here](https://console.cloud.google.com/appengine/versions?project=irkfap-com) like this:
+ 75% for `prod-1` and 25% for `back-1`

 ### Get logs from production